 - Keep in mind that structure is what makes you faster, not simply riding hard all the time.
 Recovery is just as important.
-A good time to do a "C" race is when your plan requires a pretty intense ride, and you can substitute in the "C" Race for the prescribed workout.
+A good time to do a "C" race is when your plan requires a pretty intense ride, and you can substitute the "C" Race for the prescribed workout.

 - Aim to start doing a few "C" races as you near the end of the Base Phase.

-- Since these are essentially training/workouts, no taper is involved but, if possible, you should schedule them the same way you’d schedule a hard workout, i.e., following an easy or off day.
+- Since these are essentially training/workouts, no taper is involved.
+If possible, you should schedule them the same way you’d schedule a hard workout, i.e., following an easy or off day.
 Plan Builder won't do this for you automatically, so you might need to adjust it manually.